stkudryashov/netology-first-project/README.md

 # netology-first-project
-Study task for the first Django project in Netology
+Study task for the Django project in Netology